 Written by my coauthor, Jon Hershfield, MFT, and me specifically to help people with OCD learn to harness mindfulness and self-compassion to strengthen their recoveries.

 There are several apps that can help you get your meditation practice started.

-I have been using Insight Timer for several months.
+I have been using Insight Timer for years, and I love it.
 There are two versions: one that’s free and the upgraded $2.99 version, which is the one I use.
-The app offers more than 75 guided meditations of varying types and lengths.
+The app offers tons of guided meditations of varying types and lengths.
 The stats feature helps you keep track of how many days you have been meditating, and you are awarded “Milestones” once you complete a certain number of consecutive days of meditation.
 You can also connect with friends and other meditators throughout the world using the app.

-I just recently started using the Headspace daily mindfulness meditation program on the recommendation of a friend, and I like its down-to-earth, easy meditation instructions.
+I checked out the Headspace daily mindfulness meditation program on the recommendation of a friend, and I like its down-to-earth, easy meditation instructions.
 They have a free 10-day package, and then you subscribe to access the rest of their content.